 Evacuations underway after freight train derails in Matteson, Illinois

-CHICAGO (CBS) — Evacuations are underway after a freight train derailed in Matteson, Illinois on Thursday.
+CHICAGO (CBS) — Evacuations are underway after a freight train derailed in Matteson, Illinois on Thursday morning, as crews work to determine if hazardous materials have leaked from the train.

 According to Matteson police, 20 railcars of a Canadian National train derailed around 10:30 a.m.